-Invest in stock markets, mutual funds, real estate, IRAs, 401(k), the terms and conditions just swirl around my head like a swarm of gnats.
+If you are dead broke- investing in stock markets, mutual funds, real estate, IRAs, 401(k), the terms and conditions are so overwhelming.

 Ps.
 If you’re looking for an awesome 401(k) guide, our friends over at Budget Kitty created this epic article.

 I know that I feel instantly ready for a nap.